beamzarap-droid/Scientific-Computing/assignment2_markdown_notes.md

 ## Summary

-These notes show that **Monte Carlo Simulation** is a method for estimating structural failure probability under uncertainty.
-By doing this step by step, defining random variables, generating many samples, and checking the limit-state function, engineers can evaluate failure probability using MCs whether a system is safe or not.
-This makes MCS a useful tool in *scientific and technical note-taking* for reliability and risk assessment in engineering topics.
+These notes conclude that **Monte Carlo Simulation** is a method for estimating structural failure probability under uncertainty.
+By doing this step by step, defining random variables, generating many samples, and checking the limit-state function.
+Engineers can evaluate failure probability using MCs whether a system is safe or not.
+This makes MCS a tool in *scientific and technical note-taking* for reliability and risk assessment in engineering topics.